 Major – the primary field of study within a degree characterizing the body of knowledge gained within a discipline

 Named Degree – the integration of a major title into a degree title.
 For example, a Master of Science in Nursing (MSN) is a named degree.
 Academic Affairs Council agreed in December 2004 that named degrees are only permitted in cases where accreditation, professional, or national recognition require it.

-New Program Follow-up –Board policy establishes an accountability system whereby institutions are directed to provide periodic follow-up information on cost estimates and enrollment projections provided in the program proposal process (BOR Policy, Chapter 14, Section 4).
+New Program Follow-up –Board policy establishes an accountability system whereby institutions are directed to provide periodic follow-up information on cost estimates and enrollment projections provided in the program proposal process (Title 4, Chapter 14, Section 5).
 Reports must be submitted following the first, third, and fifth year of a program’s existence.

 Organizational Unit – a department, school, college, division, center, or institute